21mdr1/21mdr1.github.io/aboutme.md

 subtitle: Some fun things to know about me
 ---

 Hi my name is Maria Rodriguez Hertz.
-Because You are probably wondering:
+Because you are probably wondering:

+- I am a junior.
-- I am a junior Math and Theatre major
+- I study Math and Theatre
-- I'm extremely loyal to my family
+- I've sown never (well, sometimes)
+- I impulse learned JavaScript and Python like three years ago and then proceeded to forget all of it

 What else do you need?